mkiene/PSY1001-Paper/README.md

-# PSY1001-Paper
+# Final Paper for PSY1001-42

-An exploration of sleep, insomnia, and their impact on cognition.
+<p style="text-align:center; font-weight:bold">An exploration of sleep, insomnia, and their impact on cognition.</p>

 ### Research & Paper

-My initial research is in the "Paper Research" file above, and the rendered PDF file is under "Paper Research/build".
+My initial research is in the "Paper Research" directory, and the rendered PDF file is under "Paper Research/build".
 Similarly, my final paper PDF is under "Final Paper/build".